 Leffler Family Farms, Local Motion CSA, provides 18 weeks of assorted vegetables starting in early July.
 Cost is $550 per share, or about $30 per week.
 A great deal for local vegetables grown without petroleum based herbicides, pesticides, or fertilizers.
 Picked within 24 hours of delivery, these vegetables are at the peak of their nutrients and flavor.

-*Note - the deadline to join this CSA has been extended past April 30th but will close shortly after so sign up soon!
+*Note - the deadline to join this CSA has passed.
+Stay tuned to sign up next year.

 Ela Family Farms - Fruit Share